Why Soft Skills Matter When Hiring a Software Developer

 Required for:

-Awareness of the current technological trends, ability to create and suggest new creative and practical solutions to fulfill work tasks.
+I am aware of current technological trends and have the ability to create and suggest new creative and practical solutions to fulfill work tasks.

 Impact on developer’s work: